lydieb92/SQL_Project_Movies_Trends_Analysis/README.md

 <img src="Assets/Top 10 Grossing Films and Their Sequel Status.png">

 100% of the top 10 grossing films (2018-2024) are sequels, indicating a strong correlation between box office success and sequel movies.

+# Correlation Between Movie Ratings and Box Office Success
+I conducted an analysis on the correlation between box office performance and movie ratings.
+This involved querying the movie ratings and top 10 grossing films using an inner join SQL operation.
+Subsequently, I examined the data to determine the relationship between movie ratings and box office success.